ebh/mockdynamodb/README.md

 ## Supported Functionality

-Only some of the DynamoDB methods are implemented, at moment.
+Only some DynamoDB methods are implemented, at moment.
 Methods not implemented will panic.
 If you want a method implemented please [raise an issue](https://github.com/ebh/mockdynamodb/issues/new).

 You can view the specific implementation details in the